 Sweat the small stuff

-Bruce Clay Australia does SEO (Search Engine Optimisation) and works on some very large websites.
-Too large to hand craft or edit each individual page.
-Many would of these sites have in excess of 100,000 pages indexed and some in excess of a million pages indexed.
+Bruce Clay Australia does SEO (Search Engine Optimization) and works on some very large websites.
+Too large to handcraft or edit each individual page.
+Many of these sites have in excess of 100,000 pages indexed and some in excess of a million pages indexed.

 The challenge for large websites

-How do you make a large, complex website targeting “the world” relevant to a specific individual, who wants to find something specific to their needs, in their local neighbourhood, in a hurry.
+How do you make a large, complex website targeting “the world” relevant to a specific individual, who wants to find something specific to their needs, in their local neighborhood, in a hurry.

-For example, say you operate a restaurant review website, with millions of pages targeting restaurants around Australia.
-Your search engine user is a single mum searching for the cheapest, kid friendly Chinese restaurant closest to her home, offering value for money, acceptable quality and paper table covers so the kids can draw on them.
+For example, say you operate a restaurant review website with millions of pages targeting restaurants around Australia.
+Your search engine user is a single mom searching for the cheapest, kid friendly Chinese restaurant closest to her home, offering value for money, acceptable quality, and paper table covers so the kids can draw on them.
 You see the problem?

-Not only that, but large sites inevitably run into duplicate content issues, complexities around site structure, the challenge of getting all pages in the site spidered by the search engines, as well as the need to build relevant links from other websites.
+Not only that, but large sites inevitably run into duplicate content issues, complexities around site structure, the challenge of getting all pages in the site spidered by the search engines, as well as the need to create content for sufficient link acquisition.

 Large website SEO Considerations and more